Results tagged ‘ Rogers Centre ’

 This ticket goes well with this one, which arrived a few days earlier:

 I bought low-end tickets for both games, and I’ll see how easy it is to move from section to section.
-I know what the ushers are like in Toronto, but I’ve heard Detroit’s ushers aren’t too bothersome.
+I know what the ushers are like at Toronto’s Rogers Centre, but I’ve heard Detroit’s ushers at Comerica Park aren’t too bothersome.
 So, if I need a more expensive ticket, I’ll buy it for my second game in each city.

 A day after our first visit of the season to Toronto, we took the train to Rogers Centre for a second straight game against the Red Sox.
-Once again, we were visiting to take notes and photos for my website, TheBallparkGuide.com, which is being developed.
+Once again, we were visiting to take notes and photos for my website, TheBallparkGuide.com.

 ill wander around the concourse, but it’s pretty much a ghost town: